MahmoodWebDev/MahmoodWebDev/README.md

 - 📫 How to reach me: [LinkedIn - Mahmood Shah](https://www.linkedin.com/in/mahmood-shah-2018/)

-- 📄 Know about my experiences **https://www.linkedin.com/in/mahmood-shah-2018/**
+- 📄 Learn more about my experiences on [LinkedIn](https://www.linkedin.com/in/mahmood-shah-2018/)

 - ⚡ Fun fact **I ❤ Parkour.**